Jammy2211/PyAutoLens/paper/paper.md

 procedure, automated pipelines that fit complex lens models without human intervention can be carefully crafted, with example pipelines found on the [autolens workspace](https://github.com/Jammy2211/autolens_workspace).
-To ensure the analysis and interpretation of fits to large lens datasets is feasible, `PyAutoFit`'s database tools write lens modeling results to a relational database which can be loaded from hard-disk to a Python script or Jupyter notebook.
+To ensure the analysis and interpretation of fits to large lens datasets is feasible, `PyAutoFit`'s database tools write lens modeling results to a relational database which can be queried from hard-disk to a Python script or Jupyter notebook.
 This uses memory-light `Python` generators, ensuring it is practical for thousands of lenses.

 `PyAutoLens` includes a comprehensive visualization library for the analysis of both direct imaging and submm / radio